At St. Louis University I taught five undergraduate courses and two graduate courses. See below for course syllabi.

 My teaching philosophy rests on certain assumptions.
 First, most of my students will not go on to be professional political scientists, but they are all already citizens.
 Second, the classroom is a place for the development of skills, not the delivery of content.
 Third, students are embedded in a system of knowledge production which they likely do not understand or perhaps even notice.
 Finally, students are looking for someone to confer credentials on them.
 Professors can either play into this dynamic or liberate them from it.

 The first two assumptions are related.
 Because I do not expect my students to become political scientists, I focus on the development of skills that serve them in their life as citizens.
 I emphasize the importance of the development of a habit of reading the news (and I have the pop quizzes to prove it).
 I teach students to be active and critical consumers of news media, to look for biases in coverage, and to recognize good quality journalism.
 I also teach critical reading of academic texts to introductory students (see syllabi for Introduction to Political Science and Introduction to Comparative Politics below).
 This frees me to focus on the development of critical writing skills in upper division courses (see syllabi for The Arab Uprisings and Authoritarianism below).
-I structure courses to assure that students leave these upper-division courses with a strong writing sample for future applications.
+I structure courses to assure that students leave these upper-division courses with a strong writing sample for future graduate school applications.

 I have also recently begun implementing more assignments related to critical public speaking skills.
 See my Gender and Islam graduate class for an example.
 It is my impression that the liberal arts have emphasized writing to the detriment of speaking as a skill needed in the "real world."
 Given that many students will have to interview for positions, and may find themselves "interviewing" in unexpected locations such as elevators and cocktail parties, I have decided to focus on speaking in my upper-division and graduate courses.
 I want students to realize that they are being judged in unexpected settings by the way that they present themselves and I think the classroom can be a safe space for exploring and refining one's public persona.